wadelau/wadelau.github.io/hanjst/hanjst-nodejs.md

 Hanjst has potential power to run in server-side with `node.js`.

-Developers from front-end or back-end are encouraged to import Hanjst into npm for convenient and widely usage
+Developers from front-end or back-end are encouraged to import Hanjst into `npm` for convenient and widely usage.

 @todo